ce-rust/cerk/integration-tests/chaos-monkey/README.md

     4. `kubectl apply -f continuous-run-config/ -f 100k-messages-config/ -f cerk-printer/ -f cerk-generator-mqtt/`
     5. observe the logs: this time they probably do not end with `missing events: 0`
 2. clean the cluster `kubectl delete all --all`

+## Automated tests

+All listed tests and more are automated.
+They could be executed with `cd zz-automation; ./run-all-in-loop.sh`

+Additional requirement:

+* `rabbitmqadmin` (with yay: `yay -S rabbitmqadmin`)